Eight in 10 Hunter residents see benefits in Supercars Newcastle 500

-Newcastle City Council engaged the Hunter Research Foundation Centre to assess support for the event with a representative sample of 300 residents polled during three weeks in March.
+City Of Newcastle engaged the Hunter Research Foundation Centre to assess support for the event with a representative sample of 300 residents polled during three weeks in March.

 Eight in 10 respondents (81 per cent) believed Newcastle and the region would benefit from hosting the Supercars Newcastle 500.
 Fewer than 12 per cent disagreed.
 The rest (8.1 per cent) said they were unsure.

 "The results of this research are further evidence our wider community recognises the benefits of hosting such a landmark event," Lord Mayor Nuatali Nelmes said.

 "The Newcastle 500 will attract an estimated 81,000 interstate and international visitors to the event over five years.
 The three-day race weekend will see more than 150,000 spectators converge on the city.

 "That's not to mention long-term improvements to the east end's ageing infrastructure, thanks to the $8.8 million suite of civil works Council has brought forward to support delivery of the event.

 "Council understands there are still issues and concerns to be addressed with east end residents but we are working with Supercars Australia and Destination NSW to listen to those concerns and resolve them wherever possible."